iszczesniak/cpp/categories/index.md

 * the name of a function: `foo`
 * a string literal: `"Hello World!"`
 * the results of the prefix incrementation: `++i`

+The definition of the lvalue that anything that can go on the left of the assignment operator is an lvalue does not apply to C++.
+You can have an lvalue on the left of the assignment operator, and the code will not compile:

+{% highlight c++ %}
+{% include_relative wrong-lvalue.cc %}
+{% endhighlight %}

 ## The rvalue category